haitch/sqlazure_defectapi/readme.md

 # Summary

-Removing SQL AAD Admin could break running AAD based applications, cause an outage.
+Removing SQL AAD Admin could break running applications use AAD auth to SQL Azure, cause an outage.

 Expected behavior:
 1. block AAD Admin removing if AAD based user in any database under this server.